jundalisay/superblist/content/en/research/indian/gospel/chapter-31.md

 "Arbitration and leadership?
 How trifling these are!
 Charity and doing good to others?
 You have had enough of these.
 Those who are to devote themselves to such things belong to a different class.
 Now the time is ripe for you to devote your mind to the Lotus Feet of God.
 If you realize God, you will get everything else.
-First God, then charity, 672doing good to others, doing good to the world, and redeeming people.
+First God, then charity, doing good to others, doing good to the world, and redeeming people.
 Why need you worry about these things.
 'Ravana died in Lanka and Behula wept for him bitterly!'

 "That's the trouble with you.
 It will be very good if a world-renouncing sannyāsi gives you some spiritual instruction.
 The advice of the worldly man will not be right, be he a brahmin pundit or anyone else.

 "Be mad!
 Be mad with love of God!
 Let people know that Ishan has gone mad and cannot perform worldly duties any more.
 Then people will no longer come to you for leadership and arbitration.
 Throw aside the kosakusi and justify your name of Ishan."

 Ishan quoted:

 O Mother, make me mad with Thy love!
 What need have I of knowledge or reason?
 MASTER: "Mad!
 That's the thing!
 Shivanath once said that one 'loses one's head' by